scaleoutsystems/examples/how-tos/fedn-native-pseudo-distributed/README.md

 # Deploy FEDn on OSX/Linux

-This how-to explains you to deploy a FEDn network usign the fedn python client.
+This how-to explains you to deploy a FEDn network usign the fedn Python client.
 To get started using Docker and docker-compose, follow the [quick-start guide](https://github.com/scaleoutsystems/fedn/tree/master/docs#readme).

 Requirements:
 - Linux/OSX